 4.11.
 COTS, MOTS, and Modified COTS and MOTS

-In these procurement options the basic design of the equipment may be stable and the manufacturer or supplier of the item is likely to have carried out some safety assessment of the item.
-In all cases, the supplier should be required to demonstrate how the assessments (and hence design decisions already made) map across to the requirements of the POSMS and POEMS, and hence show conformance with the requirements of the procedures.
+Where appropriate, the manufacturer or supplier should be able to demonstrate how the assessments (and hence design decisions already made) map across to the requirements of the POSMS and POEMS, and hence show conformance with the requirements of the procedures.
 The supplier should be required to make good any gaps or shortcomings in information, including the likely effects of any modifications required, as part of acceptance into service.
-When following these strategies the PT must still assess the operation or the equipment/item in the operational scenarios set out in the requirement.
+When following these strategies, the DT must still assess the operation of the PSS in the operational scenarios set out in the requirement.

 4.12.
 Urgent Operational Requirements (UOR)

 Safety and environmental management should apply to UORs as it does for any other type of project.
 The same levels of safety performance will be required, in that systems must be made tolerably safe and Risks ALARP.
 However, it is recognised that it may not be possible or practical to apply the full procedural requirements of the management system before UORs come into service.
 This may affect the nature of the safety assurance information which is available to support Introduction to Service.

 The main principles under which the management system will be applied to UORs are:

 As much of the procedural elements of the system are applied as is practical in the given situation.

 - The DT must document where it has not been practical to apply a particular procedure or part of a procedure and provide justification that the process followed achieves the same objectives (see “Showing Conformance” above).

 - The Safety and Environmental Committee(s) should be used to validate judgements which may replace procedural outputs.

 - All reports included in the Safety and Environmental Cases must indicate any limitations as a result of not being able to fully complete a procedure.In such cases, it is particularly important that these limitations are communicated to the user;